acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

-MENUS Unreadable cause no contrast switch available
+MENUS Unreadable cause no contrast switch available, the only major problem left to the user intention.

-ICONS Can be hidden but always switched , or , dark then need a visual switch to be allowed to be discerned.
+ICONS Can be hidden but always switched , or , dark then need a visual switch to be allowed to be discerned, please delete any giant with a click,see mandatory folder.